GottfridOlsson/TIFX04-LEMA/README.md

 # TIFX04-LEMA-DataProcessing
----
-Data processing for our Bachelor thesis in applied physics (TIFX04-22-82) where we built and optimized a linear electromagnetic accelerator (LEMA).
+Data processing (with raw data) for our Bachelor thesis in applied physics (TIFX04-22-82) where we built and optimized a linear electromagnetic accelerator (LEMA).

 In **dataProcessing.py** CSV-files containing measurements are read.
 Then the data is processed based on the type of data.